taichi-dev/taichi/docs/write_test.rst

 - Python tests should be added to ``tests/python/test_xxx.py``.

 For example, you've just added a utility function ``ti.log10``.
-Now you want to write a **test**, to test if it's functional properly.
+Now you want to write a **test**, to test if it functions properly.

 Adding a new test case
 **********************